-Morning departure at 8 o’clock from your hotel or riad in Marrakesh to cross the High Atlas Mountains.
-After the Tichka pass, you leave the main road and take a side road to the Telouet Kasbah, which belonged to the Lords of the Atlas, the Glaoui family, and which now stands in ruins after the last Pasha fled the country, following the departure of the French.
-From there you continue for lunch at Ait Ben Haddou along the newly asphalted connecting road.
-This is the most famous Kasbah in Morocco and is a UNESCO World Heritage site, which we visit after lunch.
-After visiting the Kasbah, you continue to Ouarzazate, where you spend the night in a riad.
+Morning departure at 8.30 from your hotel or riad in Marrakesh to cross the High Atlas Mountains.
+After the Tichka pass, you leave the main road and take a side road to the Telouet Kasbah, which belonged to the Lords of the Atlas, the Glaoui family.
+Each addition to the building now stands in ruins exposed to the wind and the rain, having been abandoned and plundered after the last Pasha fled the country following the departure of the French in 1956.
+Wait to be pleasantly surprised by the traditional interior decoration as you reach the farthest end of the Kasbah.

 2nd day: Ouarzazate – Dades Gorges

 After breakfast, you set out towards the Dades Gorge, passing the Skoura Oasis, where numerous ancient kasbahs, some sadly in ruins, stand amongst the palm trees.
 From here, our route takes us through Kela’a M’gouna, the Valley of Roses, famous for its Rose Festival in May.
 Here we stop to see the cosmetic articles which are made locally from the valley’s abundant flowers.
 These products are well-known throughout Morocco and are highly valued.
 From here, you take an off-road route to have a better impression of the landscape.
 Along the way, you will stop at caves, used by whichever Berber nomads happen to pass and claim residence there.
 We will have a glass of tea with them before continuing to the Dades Gorge for lunch.
 This leaves you half a day to walk in the valley or to spend it relaxing or simply strolling by the fields and gardens, or having tea with a Berber family.
 You spend the night in a guest house.